About Dr. Mark Levin

-After earning his medical degree at the State University of New York Health Science Center at Brooklyn, Dr. Mark Levin has served for close to 30 years as an administrator, clinician, researcher, and author in the fields of hematology and oncology.
+After earning his medical degree at the State University of New York Health Science Center in Brooklyn, Dr. Mark Levin has served for over 30 years as an administrator, clinician, researcher, and author in hematology and oncology.

 Dr. Levin has held the following positions over the past two decades: